 An extensive meta-study on the impact of open access (Hopf, D. et al. 2022) found that

 - free access leads to greater use (significantly higher downloads and page views) and a professionally and geographically more diverse audience,

 - open access publications contribute more to knowledge transfer than traditionally published research results,

 - most relevant studies confirm a citation advantage for open access publications.

 Maximum reception through open access e-books and print edition

 TU Wien Academic Press uses open access e-books as the standard format to assist all researchers in disseminating their scientific publications in the best way possible in accordance with TU Wien’s open access policy.

-The publication of e-books at no cost to authors and editors ensures accessibility for all members of TU Wien – doctoral students, project staff as well as members of the scientific and artistic staff.
+Publication as an e-book (Diamond Open Access), which is free of charge for authors and editors, offers an attractive publication opportunity for all members of TU Wien – be they doctoral students, project staff or members of the academic and artistic staff.
 The production of book publications that are made available for download for free and that are protected by license guarantees the authors a maximum probability of reception and citation.
 Print versions of books are available as an additional option where they play a role depending on the subject or publication.